imartingraham/fleetio-assessment/docs/product-engineer.md

 ## Additional Requirements
 Add one or more of the following features depending on directions from recruiter/hiring manager:

-A. When a visitor lands on the application for the first time, pop up a modal highlighting the vehicle with the lowest MPG and along with some type of
+A. When a visitor lands on the application for the first time, display a modal highlighting the vehicle with the lowest MPG along with some type of
    "notice" or "warning" message.
-This modal should not pop up more than once for a given user.
+This modal should not show more than once for a given visitor.

 B. Refactor the `VehicleCard` component to make use of a more generic underlying `Card` component.

 C. The vehicles in this project are seeded with data from the [Fleetio API](https://developer.fleetio.com/docs/api/v-1-vehicles-index).
-Using the API documentation, identify some more key attributes of the vehicle to collect and display to the user.
+Using the API documentation, identify some additional key attributes to collect and display to the user.
 Allow the user to select a vehicle tile, upon selection they should be linked to a vehicle profile page that displays these new vehicle attributes.
   The user should be able to navigate back to the original list page.

 D. Using the Fleetio [Meter Entry API](https://developer.fleetio.com/docs/api/v-1-meter-entries-index), create a process to collect and store meter history for each vehicle.
 Create a new controller that returns this history for a given vehicle.
 Any voided meters should not be persisted.
-When a user clicks on a vehicle tile, pop up a simple modal that loads and lists the meter history.
+When a user clicks on a vehicle tile, display a simple modal that loads and lists the meter history.
 Note, you may find the filtering/sorting API useful (https://developer.fleetio.com/docs/guides/filtering-and-sorting/constructing-filters-and-sorts) for this.

 E. Add a simple "Search form" to the top of the vehicle listing page.
-When submitted, the app should query the vehicle controller and only return vehicles who's name contains the search string.
+When submitted, the app should query the vehicle controller and only return vehicles whose name contains the search string.
 Update the list view accordingly depending on the results.

    ![FINAL](../.github/final.png)